wikimedia-gadgets/twinkle-core/README.md

 Documentation for twinkle-core is hosted on Toolforge.
 Check it out at https://tools-static.wmflabs.org/twinkle/core-docs ([alternative link](https://twinkle.toolforge.org/core-docs)).

+Twinkle-core uses [orange-i18n](https://github.com/wikimedia-gadgets/orange-i18n) for internationalisation.
+A fork of [banana-i18n](https://github.com/wikimedia/banana-i18n), it uses the same format for messages as MediaWiki.
+Translations will be coordinated via [translatewiki.net](https://translatewiki.net/) (see [phab:T278627](https://phabricator.wikimedia.org/T278627)).

 ## Contributing

 - Set up an IDE or code editor to work with JS/TS.
 Popular choices include Visual Studio Code or one of the JetBrains IDEs if you have a licence (JetBrains offers free licenses to [MediaWiki contributors](https://www.mediawiki.org/wiki/JetBrains_IDEs) and [students](https://www.jetbrains.com/community/education/#students)).
 If you are a command line veteran, check out [TypeScript for Vim](https://www.vimfromscratch.com/articles/setting-up-vim-for-typescript/) or [emacs](https://wikemacs.org/wiki/TypeScript)!